Substra/substra-backend/README.md

 ## Testing fabric-sdk-py

 A directory named `fabric-sdk-py_tests` is available to the root of this project.
-If you launch a substra-network setup, you will be able to play with theses tests.
+If you launch a hlf-k8s setup, you will be able to play with theses tests.
 For `fabric-sdk-py-query-invoke.py`, be sure to have run the `generateNetworkFile.py` script for producing the network.json file needed.

 ## Miscellaneous